This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-An arterial line is a tube that is placed into an artery (blood vessel), usually in the wrist or groin.
-The groin is the area where your abdomen meets your upper leg.
+is a tube placed into an artery (blood vessel), usually in the wrist or groin.
 An arterial line may be used for measuring your blood pressure or for taking blood.

 A CVP line is also called a central line.
 It is an IV put into a large blood vessel near your collarbone, in your neck, or in your groin.
 The CVP line may be used to give medicines or IV fluids.
 It may also be hooked up to a monitor.
 The monitor records your blood pressure and hydration (fluid levels).